vst87/fullstackchallenge/README.md

 Navigate to nodeJS folder and run "nodemon index.js"

-Launch http://localhost:3000/employees to check for employee data Launch http://localhost:3000/admin to check for admin data
+Launch http://localhost:3000/employees to check for employee data and http://localhost:3000/admin to check for admin data

 ## Further help